-Mozambican theologian, Elias Zacarias Massicame, reminds us that for Jesus compassion was the most important principle and that this drove him to reach out to the margins of society:
+Mozambican theologian, Elias Zacarias Massicame, in One Body vol. 1 reminds us that for Jesus compassion was the most important principle and that this drove him to reach out to the margins of society:

 "Love and compassion characterise Jesus' ministry and this therefore becomes an imperative above all for those who are called by His name.
 As Christians we are called upon to love and not judge.
 Jesus Himself gave us the example by the way He showed love and compassion for the suffering.
 Jesus tells us, 'love one another as you love yourself'.